 <Preventive care or prevention> – Health care that helps keep you well.
 Examples are getting a flu vaccine or a check-up each year.

-Primary care provider (PCP) – A medical professional who takes care of your health.
+Primary care provider or physician (PCP) – A medical professional who takes care of your health.
 They are usually the first person you call when you have health issues or need care.
 Your PCP can be a doctor, nurse practitioner, physician’s assistant, osteopath or sometimes a naturopath.

 Primary care dentist (PCD) – The dentist you usually go to who takes care of your teeth and gums.